 Two weeks passed.
 Two more messages.
 No response.
 So Kyle secured another career mentor — an uncle who worked at MacAfee.
 The next day, however, to everyone’s surprise, Bob returned Kyle’s dad’s phone calls.
 He apologized for the delayed response, explaining that he had just returned from Asia, as he was now a Senior Show Producer assigned to Hong Kong Disneyland, overseeing two new cruise ships, as well as several new projects in Glendale.
 After a walk down memory lane with Kyle’s father, he agreed to the request.
 A few weeks later, Kyle spent the day touring Disney Imagineering, talking with Bob and other Imagnineers, learning about the vast array of careers within Imagineering, and the multitude of career paths leading into and within the corporation.

 That day changed Kyle’s future.

 He came home announcing his goal to become a Disney Imagineer.
 Still unclear about a college or major, the following year he took Art I and discovered an interest in that area as well.
 His quest continued throughout High School, learning all he could to realize his dream.
 He researched and studied Imagineering, Imagineers, job titles, the Disney College Program, the qualifications for the Imagineering Internship Competition, and the Disney Corporation in general.

 By Kyle’s senior year, most of the puzzle pieces fell into place, and he set his plan into motion.
 He began working at the Camino Real Playhouse, operating the lighting and sound booth during plays.
-In fall 2017, through the Disney College Program, he will gain employment with Disney, enroll in the Associate’s Degree and Certificate Program in Architectural Design at Saddleback College.
+In fall 2017, through the Disney College Program, he gained employment with Disney, enrolled in the Associate’s Degree and Certificate Program in Architectural Design at Saddleback College.
 After completing that, he will transfer to a Southern California university near Disney — perhaps California Polytechnic University, Pomona or California State University, Fullerton, and major in Technical Theater Design.
 He will then continue on to complete a Master’s Degree in Architecture, allowing his career ladder with Disney to grow with his training and education.